Silverware-Games/xanadu-issues/README.md

 * Follow GitHub Community Guidelines.
 * This is the Xanadu issue tracker, feel free to submit an issue but only for this project.
 We have other trackers for other projects!
 * We have the final say what goes into the game, so we may not take all feedback and suggestions.
-* Anything you suggest we can use and all we can offer in return is a free copy of the game.
+* Anything you suggest we can use and all we can offer in return is a free copy of the game, and our sincere thanks!
 * All vulnerabilities should be reported privately.
 * You must not use the Issue Tracker if you do not agree to any of the terms.